bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/README.md

     f.
 Seperated directional and bi-directional edges into two functions for ease of calling and code clarity.
     g.
 Adjusted parameters in functions accordingly with code changes.
     h.
 You'll notice an x/y randomizer in the Vertex init class.
 This exists to give random locations to the Bokeh class for x/y coordinates to be created to represent the location of the nodes randomly.
+    i.
+I'm not clear on what you are attempting to do with your find_components function.
+If you are searching for edges, I'm not entirely sure why.
+I have commented this out in the meantime.

     graph_demo.py
     a.
 Created seperate functions for default and random graph creation.